 So yeah, did I mention the pain?
 All the Oxy (morphine in pill form) can’t prepare you for the levels of pain I felt.
 Also I vomited it all up so fat lot of good that did me.
 Thank you God for paracetamol drips!

-During that first night I genuinely felt like I was dying.
-This is too personal to go into now, but I cried a lot and pined for friends and family.
+During that first night I genuinely felt like I was dying!
+I cried a lot and pined for friends and family.

 Speaking of friends and family… It’s a cliché, but you will be surprised by who steps up and who steps back.
 In a drugged state, I tried to contact those I loved only to have some make no response or worse, really immature shitty remarks, while others sent bouquets and held my hand.
 A crisis like this truly separates those who care from those who don’t give a damn.